 JDK 1.5 or Newer

 Tapestry 5 makes use of features of Java Development Kit (JDK) version 1.5.
 This includes Java annotations, and a little bit of Java generics.
-JDK 1.6 works fine too.
+JDK 1.6 and JDK 1.7 work fine too, as does JDK 1.8 if you're using Tapestry 5.3.8 or newer.

 For this tutorial we'll assume you're using Eclipse as your Integrated Development Environment (IDE).
 Eclipse is a popular IDE, but feel free to adapt these instructions to IntelliJ, NetBeans, or any other.

 Eclipse comes in various flavors, and includes a reasonable XML editor built-in.
 It can be downloaded from the eclipse.org web site.
-We recommend the Eclipse IDE for Java Developers, version 3.7 ("Indigo") or newer.
+We recommend the latest version of Eclipse IDE for Java Developers (but anything from version 3.7 onward should work fine).

 Apache Maven 3